 Magnetic Resonance Imaging (MRI)

-- Medical devices likes pacemakers, ear implants, insulin pumps, and shunts
+- Devices likes pacemakers, ear implants, insulin pumps, and shunts

 - Joint replacements, plates, or metal pins